 - A person’s blood alcohol content might read over the legal limit at the time of taking the test, but may have been under the limit at the time of driving.

-7. How Having Your Arrest Details Examined Online can Help Beat a Blood Test DUI Case
+7. How Having Your Arrest Details Examined Online can Help Defeat a Blood Test DUI Case

 It is with all drunk or drugged driving cases regarding the results of blood tests, that an area of inconsistencies and confusion exist.
 This is where the tactics and methods that may be used after knowing the specific details of what happened during a driver’s arrest, could assist to help suppress improperly collected test evidence, which in turn will be used to manipulate the case to person’s benefit with expert legal counsel.
 With so many ways that blood testing for a DUI charge can go wrong, the BAC results are rarely of significant enough in and of themselves to bring a conviction based on that alone.

 We help provide the best chances of winning and getting out of a case of a failed blood test over the BAC legal limit of .08, intoxicated by illegal drugs, or Marijuana.
-Please take action quickly as possible after an arrest to get the legal help needed today for how to fight and beat an offense charge based on DUI or DWI blood test results in time to avoid the costly new consequences under the new law.
+Please take action quickly as possible after an arrest to get the legal help needed today for how to negate and throw out an offense charge based on DUI or DWI blood level test results in time to avoid the costly new consequences under the new law.